CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ComputeBoard.md

 `func (o *ComputeBoard) UnsetSecurityUnits()`

 UnsetSecurityUnits ensures that no value is present for SecurityUnits, not even an explicit nil
+### GetStorageControllerDrives

+`func (o *ComputeBoard) GetStorageControllerDrives() []StorageControllerDriveRelationship`

+GetStorageControllerDrives returns the StorageControllerDrives field if non-nil, zero value otherwise.

+### GetStorageControllerDrivesOk

+`func (o *ComputeBoard) GetStorageControllerDrivesOk() (*[]StorageControllerDriveRelationship, bool)`

+GetStorageControllerDrivesOk returns a tuple with the StorageControllerDrives field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageControllerDrives

+`func (o *ComputeBoard) SetStorageControllerDrives(v []StorageControllerDriveRelationship)`

+SetStorageControllerDrives sets StorageControllerDrives field to given value.

+### HasStorageControllerDrives

+`func (o *ComputeBoard) HasStorageControllerDrives() bool`

+HasStorageControllerDrives returns a boolean if a field has been set.

+### SetStorageControllerDrivesNil

+`func (o *ComputeBoard) SetStorageControllerDrivesNil(b bool)`

+ SetStorageControllerDrivesNil sets the value for StorageControllerDrives to be an explicit nil

+### UnsetStorageControllerDrives
+`func (o *ComputeBoard) UnsetStorageControllerDrives()`

+UnsetStorageControllerDrives ensures that no value is present for StorageControllerDrives, not even an explicit nil
 ### GetStorageControllers

 `func (o *ComputeBoard) GetStorageControllers() []StorageControllerRelationship`